Dental care - child

 Proper care of your child's teeth and gums includes brushing and rinsing daily.
 It also includes having routine dental exams, and getting necessary treatments such as fluoride, extractions, fillings, or braces and other orthodontics.

-Healthy teeth and gums are essential to your child's overall good health.
+Your child must have healthy teeth and gums for overall good health.
 Injured, diseased, or poorly developed teeth can result in:

 - Poor nutrition

 - Problems with speech development

 Even though newborns and infants do not have teeth, it is important to take care of their mouth and gums.
 Follow these tips: